Hairy Woodmint (Blephilia hirsuta)

 Description

-Habitat: It is commonly found in woodlands, meadows, and open areas.
+Habitat: It is commonly found in meadows, fields, and open woodlands.

-Distribution: Soft agrimony is native to North America.
+Distribution: White panicle aster is native to North America.

 Occurrence